Minnesota Deed Forms (5)

-Minnesota deed is a legal form by which one party (grantor/seller) transfers ownership of real property to another party (grantee/buyer).
-Deeds commonly convey warranties to protect the grantee against potential title defects, such as unpaid property tax or unresolved liens.
-A warranty deed affords the most title protection by ensuring the grantor will be held liable for any encumbrances.
-Under a quit claim deed, the grantor transfers property without providing assurances, therefore putting the grantee at risk in the event of title and ownership complications.
+Minnesota deed is a legal form by which one party grants ownership of real property to another party.
+Deeds commonly include warranties that protect the grantee against potential title defects, such as unpaid property taxes or unresolved liens.
+To be valid, a deed must be signed by the grantor, notarized, and filed with the County Recorder.

-Minnesota deed is a legal form by which one party (grantor/seller) transfers ownership of real property to another party (grantee/buyer).
-Deeds commonly convey warranties to protect the grantee against potential title defects, such as unpaid property tax or unresolved liens.
-A warranty deed affords the most title protection by ensuring the grantor will be held liable for any encumbrances.
-Under a quit claim deed, the grantor transfers property without providing assurances, therefore putting the grantee at risk in the event of title and ownership complications.
+Minnesota deed is a legal form by which one party grants ownership of real property to another party.
+Deeds commonly include warranties that protect the grantee against potential title defects, such as unpaid property taxes or unresolved liens.
+To be valid, a deed must be signed by the grantor, notarized, and filed with the County Recorder.

 1. Home »